 The work in the laboratory is funded by:

-Research grants from NIH, NSF, pharmaceutical industry, and international scientific agencies.
+Research grants from NIH, NSF and pharmaceutical industry.

 We collaborate with the laboratories of:

 - Dr. Daniel Wilson (Ludwig-Maximilians-Universitat Munchen, Germany)

 - Dr. Tanel Tenson (University of Tartu, Estonia)

 - Dr. Ronald Micura (Center for Molecular Biosciences, Innsbruck, Austria)

 - Dr. Axel Innis (Institut Europeen de Chimie et Biologie, Bordeaux, France)